smolang/inkblot/SPARQL.md

 ## Simple Properties

 The simplest class of SPARQL queries are those that consist only of what we call **simple properties**.
-A SPARQL variable forms a simple property if it meets these four criteria:
+A SPARQL variable forms a simple property if it meets these three criteria:

 1. It is the object of a relation that has the anchor as its subject, i.e. `?anchor ex:rel ?simpleProp`
 2. The variable occurs in no other relationship